Home Maps Resources Calendar About

 Myron Edgington was in charge of Oakland Harbor Lighthouse in the 1950s.
 By this time, the Coast Guard had taken control of the country’s lighthouses so Edgington’s assistants were two coastguardsmen.
 Edgington had served in the Navy and at Mile Rocks and Point Vicente Lighthouses before accepting a transfer to Oakland.
 In his spare time, Edgington practiced the old seafaring craft of macramé, making beautiful mats and tablecloths for the station.
 Keeper Edgington and his two assistants received their chance to perform a rescue operation when two Navy fliers, likely from nearby Naval Air Station Alameda, plunged into the water near the lighthouse.

 In 1966, an automatic beacon was installed at the end of the pier, and the lighthouse was deactivated.
 Shortly thereafter, the lantern room was shipped to Santa Cruz where it was installed on the recently constructed Mark Abbott Memorial Lighthouse.
 Oakland Harbor Lighthouse was eventually sold to a restaurant firm for $1, but the new owners then had to spend $22,144 to have the Murphy-Pacific Corporation transport the edifice six miles south along the Oakland estuary to its current home at Embarcadero Cove, where it was converted into Quinn’s Lighthouse Restaurant and Pub.
 The restaurant opened in 1984 and featured “contemporary American cuisine.”
 After four decades, Quinn’s Lighthouse Restaurant and Pub closed on January 31, 2024, citing increasing costs and loss of customers due to the departure of the Warriors and Raiders.
-A sale was reportedly in the works at the time of the closure, which may keep the lighthouse open as a restaurant.
+A sale was in the works at the time of the closure, and a new restaurant was soon opened in the lighthouse.

 Keepers: